NexPlayer/Android-SDK/getting-started.md

 ### Selective Support for Text Caption Formats

-The NexPlayer™ SDK provides multiple different libraries related to text captions to support the different formats of captions possible in content.
+The NexPlayer SDK provides multiple different libraries related to text captions to support the different formats of captions possible in content.

 The following libraries are related to text captions and are located in the *libs* folder in your project: